OmolemoMashigo/GetItDone/README.md

 + 🎨 Splash Screen: Beautiful gradient background that transitions seamlessly into the main app.

+## 🐞🪲🐛Bugs
++ Location returned when running the app through the simulator differs from the location returned from a physical device
++ Physical device returns an accurate location, with more accurate data

 ### 🚨 Build and run on a simulator or device from iOS 17+